Boumagueur

 Boumagueur (بومقر, Berber: ⴱⵓⵎⴰⴳⴻⵔ) is a town in northeast of Algeria.
 Area of the town is 111.69 km^{2}, 8474 people live there, density of population is 76/km^{2}.

-The climate prevailing in this region is very dry and hot, summer extends up to six months, there is cold and rainy winter, which range from 15 days to 20 days.
+The climate in Boumaguer is generally dry and hot during the summer, which can last from May to September.
+Autumn is mild and usually extends from October to November.
+Winters are cold and often rainy, with occasional snowfall, typically lasting from December to March.
+Spring is mild and sometimes rainy, occurring between March and May.

 Localities of the town

 The town of Boumagueur consists of 11 localities.: